CoderPuppy/cc-emu/README.md

 - lcurses
 - lposix

+### Compatibility
+This version has been tested with CC 1.77.

 ### Installation
 Install the dependencies (I used luaenv and luarocks to do so) Put ComputerCraft's lua files in `cc` (I cloned [alekso56/ComputercraftLua](https://github.com/alekso56/ComputercraftLua), you could also download the tarball or extract them (from the ComputerCraft jar) yourself).